-With Hexnode’s easy to use admin portal and exceptionally excellent technical assistance team, we have made the device deployment and management so easy that you don’t have to stress that anymore.
+With Hexnode’s easy to use admin portal and exceptionally excellent technical assistance team, we have made the device deployment and management so easy that you don’t have to worry about that anymore.

-Though Hexnode isn’t listed in the AER EMM list as of now (but Hexnode is an AE EMM), we offer one of the best device and app management solutions along with excellent kiosk management features.
+Though Hexnode isn’t listed in the Android Enterprise Recommended EMM list as of now (but Hexnode is an AE EMM), we offer one of the best device and app management solutions along with excellent kiosk management features.
 We offer both full device and work profile management for Android 5+ devices.

 Hexnode offers a lot of AER listed specifications like

 - Wipe and lock work data.

 AER revolutionized the market by introducing a streamlined and standardized selection criterion to reduce the burden of selecting one from the heap of devices and services.
 The only thing enterprises have to do today is to cross-check their requirements with that of Google’s.
 If they match, just select one from the list of devices and services that lays in their budget.

 With the depreciation of Device Admin (DA) API from Android 10, we are looking at a huge shift in the market, a complete migration from DA to AE.
 Google has prepared the best solution to prevent the chaos accompanying this so-called migration.

 Integrate with Hexnode and enjoy stress-free device management!